ConfederacyOfGaia/Gaia/backgrounds.md

 - **Starting Money:**

-## Outlander
+## Eshen

-*Prerequisite: Human*
+*Prerequisite: Eshen*

-You are a member of one of the outlander caravans.
-You know how to play a musical instrument of your choice, know the Outlander language, and automatically gain the Survival skill.
-Starting money for outlanders is very low, 1d4x10, but they will already have access to most equipment they will need, having been acquired from the community.
-If you take the outlander background, you cannot take the Zephyran Militia background.
+You are a member of one of the Eshen caravans.
+You know how to play a musical instrument of your choice, know the Eshen language, and automatically gain the Survival skill.
+Starting money for Eshen is very low, 1d4x10, but they will already have access to most equipment they will need, having been acquired from the community.
+If you take the Eshen background, you cannot take the Zephyran Militia background.

 ___
-- **Skill Proficiencies:**
+- **Skill Proficiencies:** Survival
-- **Tool Proficiencies:**
+- **Tool Proficiencies:** Musical instrument
-- **Languages:**
+- **Languages:** Eshen, Zephyran
-- **Equipment:**
+- **Equipment:** Any (within reason)
-- **Starting Money:**
+- **Starting Money:** 1d4x10

 ## Rancher